 History of Fault Tree Analysis

-Many of the strategies used in fault tree analysis have been used by people for hundreds of years.
+Many of the strategies utilized in Fault Tree Analysis have been used by people for hundreds of years.
 The more formalized system, however, was first developed in 1962 by Bell Laboratories.
-It was done for a US Air Force Ballistics Systems Division contract where they wanted to evaluate certain systems, including the launch control system for the Minuteman I Intercontinental Ballistic Missile.
+It was done for a US Air Force Ballistics Systems Division contract where they wanted to evaluate certain systems.
+This included the launch control system for the Minuteman I Intercontinental Ballistic Missile.

-Over the course of several years, the system was updated and improved, often thanks to defense contracts with various companies.
-The US military is a strong proponent of the system because of the extremely high level of importance on many of their projects, and the fact that when things go wrong with a military project it can cost millions of dollars, or worse, cost people their lives.
+Over the course of several years, FTA was updated and improved, often thanks to defense contracts with various companies.
+The US military is a strong proponent of the system because of the extremely high level of importance regarding many of their projects.
+In that type of industry, when things go wrong with a military project it can cost millions of dollars, or worse, cost people their lives.
 This points to the reason why FTA is used so often in those situations.

-In addition to being used (and improved) for US Military projects, it has also been taken advantage of by the federal aviation administration, air traffic control, the US National Airspace System, the US Nuclear Regulatory Commission, and much more.
-This is in addition to the thousands of private companies that have been implementing this system in their facilities over the years.
+In addition to being used for US Military projects, it has also been taken advantage of by the federal aviation administration, air traffic control, the US National Airspace System, the US Nuclear Regulatory Commission, and many more.
+This is in addition to the thousands of private companies that have been implementing this system in their facilities for years.

-Ideally the fault tree analysis should be done as early and often as possible.
+Ideally Fault Tree Analysis should be done as early and often as possible.
 In many cases, it can be done before the system being analyzed is even up and running.
 Looking at each step along the way to discover potential risks, and addressing them ahead of time, is a great way to avoid problems down the road.

 Even existing systems can be analyzed using this strategy to discover risk potential.
-When done properly, the fault tree analysis strategy can help to accomplish the following things:
+When done properly, the Fault Tree Analysis strategy can help to accomplish the following goals:

-- Learn more about how a particular event took place.
+- Learn more abhow a pout articular event took place.

 - Diagnose the cause of known issues.